Thursday, 17 April 2025

 Saw something.

 Two seconds later, she turned and threw one of the containers.
 Not at the road.
 At the van.
-T.A.N.G.L.E taught all sorts of aiming, and that included pitching, the glue container hitting…the vans windshield, splattering all over.
+T.A.N.G.L.E taught all sorts of aiming, and that included pitching, the glue container hitting…the van's windshield, splattering all over the glass.

 “Gah, the hell-!”
 The driver had to stop shooting, sticking his head out the window so he could see better.
 Winnow tossed the other glue bomb after her.
 It hit…the windshield again, the whole front of the car covered in glue.